inet-framework/inet/showcases/mobility/basic/doc/index.rst

 The Model
 ---------

-All simulations use the :ned:`MobilityShowcase` network.
+All simulations use the :ned:`BasicMobilityShowcase` network.
 The size of the scene is 400x400x0 meters.
 It contains a configurable number of hosts and an :ned:`IntegratedVisualizer` module to visualize some aspects of mobility.
 The following image shows the layout of the network: